 For the time being, things will not go smoothly with the launch of the Galaxy Fold.
 Samsung’s first folding smartphone was proudly introduced at the beginning of this year.
 However, the launch was postponed at the last minute, after the flexible screen of several review items showed defects.
 The CEO of Samsung Electronics, DJ Koh, admitted during a meeting in South Korea, his home country, that the Fold was not really ready at the time of the introduction.
 It was embarrassing, the chief executive added.

-It is hoped that this shameful display will not cause Samsung to be reluctant to introduce new innovative mobile products.
+Hopefully, this shameful display will not cause Samsung to be reluctant to introduce new innovative mobile products.
 A pull-out smartphone as the Koreans have patented this time offers a lot of benefits and will probably cost less than the Fold.

 As the company releases more and more variants of its top models – think of the S10e, S10, S10 Plus, and an S10 5G – a pull-out model would be a good addition in our opinion.
 Maybe a good idea for the next S-series, a Galaxy S11 Max for example?